LINK TO THE NORRISTOWN CORONAVIRUS RESPONSE HUB

 Montgomery County- Norristown Public Library

-Closed.
-Late fines will not be charged at this time.
+Curbside pickup of materials is available.
 Some virtual resources are available to cardholders at www.mc-npl.org.
-All programs are canceled through May 4.
+All programs are canceled until further notice.

 PAW restores water service to customers